Affordable

 • PAS 2424 – Evaluating residual bactericidal and/or yeasticidal) efficacy of liquid chemical disinfectants

-Antiviral Test Methods For Disinfectants
+Antiviral Test Methods for Disinfectants Efficacy Testing

-• EN 14476: 2013 + A2: 2019 – Quantitative (phase 2 step 1 suspension) test for f virucidal activity of disinfectant or antiseptics used in medical areas
+• EN 14476: 2013 + A2: 2019 – Quantitative (phase 2 step 1 suspension) test for the virucidal activity of disinfectant or antiseptics used in medical areas

 • EN 14675: 2015 – Quantitative (phase 2 step 1 suspension) test for virucidal activity of disinfectant or antiseptics used in veterinary areas

-• EN 13610: 2002 – Quantitative (phase 2 step 1 suspension) test for virucidal activity of disinfectant against bacteriophages used in food, industrial, and domestic areas
+• EN 13610: 2002 – Quantitative (phase 2 step 1 suspension) test for virucidal activity of disinfectant against bacteriophages used in food, industrial and domestic areas

 • EN 16777: 2018 – Quantitative (phase 2 step 2 suspension) test for virucidal activity of disinfectant used in the medical area